-This module aims to link academic learning to the MSC training with an opportunity to apply, consolidate and develop skills and knowledge for future employment.
-This is a practical experience module that provides the means to link academic work with the 'real world' situation in order to conceptualise the meaning of theory in the wider context.
-This module facilitates the embedding of transferable and graduate skills necessary for future career paths and employment.
-Pre-requisites: This module relates to your work experience as a member of the MSC.
-It is a pre-requisite that those taking the MSC Work Based Learning module must be a serving member of the MSC.
-This means you must have already passed your 23 day MSC Foundation Course, which includes four exams and practical assessments.
-It is possible to take this module if this element has completed but patrolling has not yet commenced.
-The MSC are required to undertake a minimum of 200 hours of operational duties every year, spread over a minimum of 16 hours per month.
-The module requires you to undertake a reflective diary of your volunteering.
+The aim of this module is to link academic learning to the PSC training and to the leadership role for the cadet element of policing with an opportunity to apply, consolidate and develop skills and knowledge for future employment.
+This is a practical experience module that provides the means for you to link academic work with the 'real world' situation in order to conceptualise the meaning of theory in the wider context.
+This module facilitates the embedding of transferable and graduate skills necessary for your future career path and employment.

 This module examines and critically appraises the issue of children as victims and offenders.
 It explores the functions, roles and responsibilities of a variety of agencies whose task is to protect children and to work with those in trouble with the law, and enables you to develop a critical understanding of the issues underpinning policy and practice in these fields with particular attention to the importance of and problems associated with multi-agency working.
 The first part of the module focuses on children as victims of physical, sexual and emotional abuse noting the relatively recent discovery of these crimes, examining the high profile cases and enquiries which have accompanied this process and explaining current legislation relating to and the organisation of child protection in England and Wales.
 The second part of the module turns to how the criminal justice system regards and deals with young people if they break the law.
 It provides you with a detailed knowledge of how Youth Offending Teams (YOTs) are structured and operate, and contains a strong practice focus.
 You may wish to move on to working with young people in the criminal justice system upon graduation and this module is designed to acquaint you with the knowledge and skills required in this field.